 What’s the Difference: Primers

-Learn what the difference is between latex, oil-based and shellac-based primers and how to choose the right one for the job.
+Learn the difference between latex, oil-based, and shellac-based primers and how to choose the right one for the job.

 For most paint jobs, both inside and outside the house, latex paint is preferred.
 Latex emits fewer odors and VOCs than oil-based paint, and it cleans up much more easily.
 In one area, however, oil-based products still hold their own over latex: primers.
 With interior applications and exterior spot-priming, there’s another option: shellac-based primers.
 All three primers can be used under latex topcoats.
 Choose a primer based on the condition of the substrate to be primed and its location.
 Before you open the can, though, be sure to prep the surface you’ll be priming.
 No primer will perform its best if the surface hasn’t been thoroughly scraped, sanded, or otherwise readied for painting.